-36 Weeks - 720 Clock Hours - 55 Quarter Credit Hours
+36 Weeks - 720 Hours - 54 Quarter Credit Hours

-Modality: Fully Blended
+Modality: Full Blended

-The HVAC Technician program is designed to prepare students for entry-level jobs installing, maintaining and repairing heating, ventilating, and air-conditioning (HVAC) equipment in residential and commercial buildings.
-The program is designed for learners to acquire the specialized knowledge and skills required to successfully perform on the job including: complying with workplace and environmental safety requirements; applying the basic principles of refrigeration and heat transfer to the installation and repair of heating and cooling systems; interpreting plans and drawings correctly; using proper techniques to install piping, ductwork, and equipment when completing a given task; using hand and power tools, test equipment, and refrigerant-handling equipment correctly when servicing HVAC equipment; and demonstrating professional behavior and clear communication skill at all times in the workplace.
+PROGRAM DESCRIPTION: The Industrial Electrical Technician program is designed to prepare students for entry-level jobs installing, maintaining, or modifying electrical systems in industrial applications.
+The program is designed for learners to acquire the specialized knowledge and skills required to successfully perform on the job including: complying with workplace safety requirements; applying electrical theory in the design, installation, and repair of circuits and devices; interpreting plans and drawings correctly; applying National Electrical Code standards to the installation of raceways, conductors, devices, and other utilization equipment; selecting appropriate materials for a given installation; and using tools and equipment properly to complete a given task.

-The ultimate objective of the HVAC Technician program is to prepare graduates for entry-level employment with mechanical contractors, air-conditioning service and installation companies or other businesses that require employees to have specialized training to install, maintain, and or repair HVAC equipment in residential and commercial buildings.
-Some typical positions for graduates of this program include: HVAC Installer, HVAC Technician, Facilities Maintenance Technician, Building Maintenance Technician, Building Engineer, and Assistant Building Engineer.
+OBJECTIVES: The ultimate objective of the Industrial Electrical Technician program is to prepare graduates for entry-level employment with electrical contractors, manufacturers, municipal utilities or other businesses that require employees to have specialized training to install, maintain, and/or repair electrical systems in industrial settings or similar facilities.
+Some typical positions for graduates of this program include: Apprentice Electrician, Electrician Helper, Electrical Installer, Industrial Maintenance Electrician, Instrument Installer, and Facilities Maintenance Technician